Félix María Calleja del Rey: General in the royalist army

 Calleja is regarded by some historians as one of the greatest military commanders that have ever fought in Mexico, because of his astute yet sometimes barbaric methods.
 With the Grito de Dolores of Miguel Hidalgo on September 16, 1810, supporters of independence rose in many places in New Spain.
 Within a month many large cities in the central part of the country fell to the rebels — Celaya (September 21), Guanajuato (September 28), Zacatecas (October 7), Valladolid (October 17), and Guadalajara (November 11) among them.

 At Monte de las Cruces, at the gates of Mexico City, 80,000 insurgents under Hidalgo and Ignacio Allende defeated the royalists on October 30, 1810.
 There was panic in Mexico City.
 However, in a moment of apparent indecision, Father Hidalgo ordered a retreat toward Valladolid.
 The reason for this has never been adequately explained.

 After the retreat of the insurgents, Viceroy Francisco Javier Venegas ordered Calleja, now a brigadier in command of a cavalry division, to march from San Luis Potosí to the aid of the capital.
 On the march between Querétaro and Mexico City, Calleja met the insurgents in the plains of San Jerónimo Aculco, where he decimated them on November 7, 1810.
 He then retook Guanajuato on November 25 and Guadalajara on January 21, 1811.

 Calleja defeated the insurgents again, decisively, in the Battle of the Bridge of Calderón on January 17, 1811.
 The insurgents were on the point of victory when a grenade ignited a munitions wagon in their camp, sowing confusion.
 The royalists took advantage, and routed the insurgents.
 A remnant of the rebel forces, including Hidalgo and other leaders, began retreating toward the United States.
 The leaders were captured by the royalists and executed.

 Calleja's 4,000 troops became the basis of the royalist Army of the Center that fought Hidalgo, Ignacio López Rayón and Father José María Morelos.

 Calleja retreated to Mexico City after an unsuccessful 72-day siege against Morelos in Cuautla.
 In his home in Mexico City he received royalists who were discontented with Viceroy Venegas's inability to suppress the insurrection.
-The Audiencia and other officials resolved to complain about the viceroy to Regency in Cadiz.
+The Audiencia and other officials resolved to complain about the viceroy to Regency in Cádiz.